apollo

 Paro 20 mg Tablet works by inhibiting serotonin's reuptake by nerves, a mood-enhancing chemical messenger in the brain that communicates between brain cells.
 This increases serotonin concentrations in the nerve synapse, thereby helping in regulating mood.

-Do not discontinue Paro 20 mg Tablet without consulting your doctor as it could lead to withdrawal effects.
+Do not discontinue Paro 20 mg Tablet without consulting your doctor, as it could lead to withdrawal effects.
 To treat your condition effectually, continue taking Paro 20 mg Tablet for as long as prescribed.
 Do not be reluctant to speak with your doctor if you feel any difficulty while taking Paro 20 mg Tablet ; the doctor may reduce the dose gradually.

 Paro 20 mg Tablet may cause decreased libido (sex drive), impotence (erectile dysfunction), abnormal ejaculation and problems with orgasm.
 Consult your doctor if you have any concerns regarding this.

-Please consult your doctor before taking Paro 20 mg Tablet if you have glaucoma as Paro 20 mg Tablet might cause increased pressure in the eye.
+Please consult your doctor before taking Paro 20 mg Tablet if you have glaucoma, as Paro 20 mg Tablet might cause increased pressure in the eye.

-Consult your doctor before taking Paro 20 mg Tablet if you have diabetes as Paro 20 mg Tablet might fluctuate blood glucose levels.
+Consult your doctor before taking Paro 20 mg Tablet if you have diabetes, as Paro 20 mg Tablet might fluctuate blood glucose levels.
 Regular monitoring of blood sugar levels is advised if you are taking Paro 20 mg Tablet .
 Talk to your doctor if your blood sugar levels are unstable.

 Consult your doctor before taking tamoxifen (used to treat cancer) along with Paro 20 mg Tablet as Paro 20 mg Tablet might make tamoxifen less effective.

-Paro 20 mg Tablet may cause unusual bleeding or bruising such as vomiting blood or passing blood in stools.
-Therefore, talk to your doctor before taking Paro 20 mg Tablet if you have a history of bleeding disorders or if you are taking medicines that might increase the risk of bleeding such as blood thinners (warfarin), anti-psychotics (perphenazine or clozapine), tricyclic antidepressants (clomipramine), or NSAID’s (acetylsalicylic acid, ibuprofen, celecoxib, etodolac, diclofenac, meloxicam).
+Paro 20 mg Tablet may cause unusual bleeding or bruising, such as vomiting blood or passing blood in stools.
+Therefore, talk to your doctor before taking Paro 20 mg Tablet if you have a history of bleeding disorders or if you are taking medicines that might increase the risk of bleeding such as blood thinners (warfarin), anti-psychotics (perphenazine or clozapine), tricyclic antidepressants (clomipramine), or NSAID's (acetylsalicylic acid, ibuprofen, celecoxib, etodolac, diclofenac, meloxicam).

-Paro 20 mg Tablet may cause side effects such as nausea, headache, diarrhoea, dry mouth, fatigue (overtiredness), loss of appetite and insomnia (difficulty sleeping).
+Paro 20 mg Tablet may cause side effects such as nausea, headache, diarrhea, dry mouth, fatigue (overtiredness), loss of appetite and insomnia (difficulty sleeping).
 If these side effects persist or worsen, please consult your doctor.

 Yes, bone fractures have been associated with Paro 20 mg Tablet .